 After a successful business, government and civic career, Jim has returned to the western Maine mountains, where he grew up, and is directing his energy to revitalizing rural communities while operating the Wilfong Family Tree Farm in Stow.

-Before retiring, Jim was an entrepreneur in the winter and outdoor sports business, both in the United States and in the export market, and was board chair of Innovative Applied Science, a software engineering company.
+Before retiring, Jim was an entrepreneur in the winter and outdoor sports business, both in the United States and in the export market, and was board chair of Innovative Applied Sciences, a software engineering company.
 He has served as a director of the Small Business Exporter’s Association; as a member of VET-Force, an advocacy group promoting veteran-owned businesses, and as entrepreneur in residence at the Kauffman Foundation.

 In Maine, Jim has served as a member of the Commission on Maine’s Future, president of the H2O for ME water policy group, a trustee of the Greater Lovell Land Trust, and as a member of the Small Woodlot Owners of Maine and the White Mountain Interpretive Association.
 He is president of the Stow Historical Society.
 He taught for 15 years in the Center for Entrepreneurship at the University of Southern Maine and currently chairs the entrepreneurial studies programs at Fryeburg Academy and Lincoln Academy, high schools for day and boarding students that serve largely rural areas of the state.